Access factsheets providing information on employment law issues for Ireland

 Great Britain: Gender Recognition Act 2004

-Northern Ireland: Industrial Tribunals (Constitution and Rules of Procedure) Regulations (Northern Ireland) 2005 and the Fair Employment Tribunal (Rules of Procedure) Regulations (Northern Ireland) 2005
+Northern Ireland: The Industrial Tribunals and Fair Employment Tribunal (Constitution and Rules of Procedure) Regulations (Northern Ireland) 2020

 Northern Ireland: Information and Consultation of Employees Regulations (Northern Ireland) 2005